joaodmonteiro/portfolio/README.md

 ## Introduction

 This website serves as an introduction to myself and my work.
-I intend on keep updating it with the latest projects I've completed as well as tailor it to whatever stage I am in my professional journey.
+I intend on keeping it updated with the latest projects I've completed as well as tailoring it to whatever stage I am in my professional journey.

+## Stack

+- Next.js
+- Typescript
+- Sass

+## Deployment

+The website is deployed with Vercel since Next.js makes that integration really seamless.

+You can take a look at the [website here](https://joaodmonteiro.com)

 ## Getting Started